Emergency Closure Procedures

 - Our priority is to ensure that all students and staff are kept warm and safe.
 Any decision to close the College will be made as early as possible to permit subsequent actions to occur safely.

-- The Principal will act (unless the situation requires an alternative response [to be determined by the Principal]) in accordance with the LA Procedure; ‘ Closing your School in an Emergency; A guide for Headteachers and schools staff’ and ‘School Closures in Emergencies for Parents & Guardians – 2012-13 ‘.
+- The Principal will act (unless the situation requires an alternative response [to be determined by the Principal]) in accordance with the LA Procedure; ‘ Closing your School in an Emergency; A guide for Headteachers and schools staff’ and ‘School Emergency Closures – A Guide for Parents and Guardians – 2015/16 ‘.

 Public timetabled examinations will, whenever possible, continue in the event of closure and information will be published on the College website.
 In the event that it is deemed by an individual to be unsafe to travel on a day when an examination is due to be sat, the College Examinations Officer should be informed at the earliest opportunity.